Legrandin/pycryptodome/Doc/src/hash/shake128.rst

 As a XOF, SHAKE128 is a generalization of a cryptographic hash function.
-Instead of creating a fixed-length digest (e.g. 32 bytes like SHA-2/256), it can produce outputs of any desidered length.
+Instead of creating a fixed-length digest (e.g. 32 bytes like SHA-2/256), it can produce outputs of any desired length.

 Output bits do **not** depend of the output length.